TCAM enables line-rate forwarding

 def get_port_status(host: str) -> list[dict]: conn = ConnectHandler(device_type="hirschmann_ssh", host=host, username="admin", password="private") output = conn.send_command("show interfaces status") conn.disconnect() ports = [] for line in output.splitlines(): m = re.match(r"(\S+)\s+(up|down)\s+(\S+)\s+(full|half)", line, re.I) if m: ports.append({"port": m.group(1), "status": m.group(2), "speed": m.group(3), "duplex": m.group(4)}) return ports

 for sw in SWITCHES: ports = get_port_status(sw["host"]) issues = [p for p in ports if p["duplex"] == "half" or p["status"] == "down"] if issues: print(f"\n{sw['name']} — issues:") for p in issues: print(f" {p['port']:8s} {p['status']:6s} {p['speed']:10s} {p['duplex']}") else: print(f"{sw['name']} OK")Any port showing half duplex needs immediate attention.
 Set speed and duplex explicitly on both ends of that link.
-Any port that is down on a ring switch is a potential ring failure.
+Any port that is down on a ring switch is a potential ring discontinuity.

 TCAM enables line-rate forwarding

-MAC flush is critical after MRP failover
+MAC flush is needed after MRP failover

 Without MAC table flushing after a topology change, traffic goes to the wrong port for up to 300 seconds.
 Verify that MRP_TopologyChange propagates to all ring members.